jnozzi/cocoadev.com/markdown/POPThreeHelp.md

     Please help me!

---General/AntonKiland
+--AntonKiland

 Are you perhaps not sending the CR/LF pair to end the user line (i.e. @"USER ****'@*****.com\r\n")?

 Alternatively, I believe the Pantomime framework (available at http://www.collaboration-world.com/pantomime ) implements POP3 retrieval (in addition to a lot of the other low-level gruntwork involved in email handling) if you don't feel like implementing it yourself. -- Bo

 Oh, I just think I've forgotten all about the CRLF-combination..
-Major thanks! =)  --General/AntonKiland
+Major thanks! =)  --AntonKiland

 ----

 I cannot seem to find any documentation for Pantomime anywhere..
 Anyone who can help me out here?
-Huge thanks!  --General/AntonKiland
+Huge thanks!  --AntonKiland

 ----